HappySiege/MajorBuddy/README.md

-# MajorBuddy - Degree Program Recommender
+# RecruitmentBuddy - Degree Program Recommender

 A web-based application that helps students find suitable degree programs based on their personality traits and academic interests.